gbgabiola/100DaysOfCode/r1-log.md

 ## Day 66: October 01, Monday
 **Today's Progress**: Started Introduction to javaScript on a online bootcamp.
 Set up my coding environment and integrated my github to the platform.
 Tackled the basic of the language.

+## Day 67: October 02, Tuesday
+**Today's Progress**: Finished the basics, continued the foundation with introduction to functions.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: